 It should also be noted that, in order to make improvements in efficiency, additional short-term investments may be needed.
 Such investments may create new costs that persist over a longer timeframe, but any additional costs must demonstrate positive returns on investment.
 For example, a new strategy aimed at driving better student success rates may create additional expenses for the institution.
-But the strategy proves successful, those new expenses may be justified by the resulting increase in the efficient production of graduates.
+But if the strategy proves successful, those new expenses may be justified by the resulting increase in the efficient production of graduates.
 Improved efficiency can result from efforts undertaken within a single institution and from collaboration across institutions, such as through deliberate statewide planning efforts that improve coordination in the delivery of academic programs.

 Benchmarking Missouri's institutions' performance against other states' (by sector) gives the first evidence of their efficiency.
-In Figure 29 through Figure 31, states' postsecondary sectors are compared on how well the convert students to graduates (awards per 100 FTE) relative to how much total educational funding they receive per student.
+In Figure 34 through Figure 36, states' postsecondary sectors are compared on how well the convert students to graduates (awards per 100 FTE) relative to how much total educational funding they receive per student.
 On these scatterplots, being as far left and high provides evidence of efficient operations.
 These show that Missouri's public research universities are the among the most efficient in the nation.
 For example, for roughly the same amount of funding as public research universities in Georgia receive, Missouri's generate roughly one-quarter more awards relative to enrollment.
 Similarly, about the same number of awards per student, Missouri's public research universities receive about \$4,000 less revenue from state and local appropriations and tuition than Oregon's universities do.

-Missouri's public comprehensive sector does not stand out quite as strongly as a national leader.
-But it still outpaces the nation in producing graduates relative to revenue, generating awards at a rate roughly equal to the national average but for about \$1,000 less per student.
+Figure 34.
+Undergraduate Awards Productivity, Public Research Universities, FY 2021 roughly equal to the national average but for about \$1,000 less per student.
 By contrast, Missouri's public two-year institutions are slightly less efficient.
 As a whole, they produce awards at a lower rate, and also generate less revenue per student, than the national average.
 There are a handful of states where the two-year institutions appear to be operating more efficiently than Missouri's.
-Yet if one assumes that the relationship between productivity and revenue is roughly linear-that is, if Missouri institutions had more money they might improve their productivity rate-one might argue that Missouri's two-year institutions are, on the whole, at least not inefficient relative to the national average.17
+Yet if one assumes that the relationship between productivity and revenue is roughly linear-that is, if Missouri institutions had more money they might improve their productivity rate-one might argue that Missouri's two-year institutions are, on the whole, at least not inefficient relative to the national average.20